Thursday, May 16, 2024

 DOCTOR … a highly respected person … full of nobility.

-Somebody informs him that somebody is very ill.
+In those good old days, somebody informs him that somebody is very ill.
 He picks up his ‘doctor bag’ of emergency drugs and flies to that somebody by his bicycle.
 (My father had a 'doctor bag' in those good old days, and a cycle too !).
 Gives some treatment, holistically with the wisdom of clinical hunch and common sense.
 If necessary, he takes the patient to a hospital for further treatment, and would bring him back home, and gives the follow-up treatment.

 The patient may be rich or poor, nearby or far away.
 He accepts whatever peanuts are given for his nuggets of service.
 He strictly follows the ‘Hippocratic Oath’ and ‘doesn’t make money in the sick room’.
 In case of death, he may even accompany the body to the graveyard like a family member.
 That’s why he is called a ‘family doctor’ aside from the fact that he treats all the family members, young or old.
 Full of empathy and sympathy, he constantly counsels the family members to get over health problems.
 Such doctors made the medical profession noble, holy and essential.
 This is the noblest of all the professions, and the doctor is equated to god.
 Immense respect and gratitude were showered on the professionals.
 They were GODS.
 That's why the medical profession is called the NOBLE PROFESSION.

 That was the scenario in the past.
 Now, let us fast-forward to 2024.
-In stark contrast to the scenario painted above, the present day doctors are demanding protection from attacks by patients.
-The latest victim is Dr Balaji Jegannathan, an oncologist at the Kalaignar Centenary Super Speciality Hospital in Chennai, who was stabbed on his neck, head and chest in the hospital on November 13, 2024.
+In stark contrast to the scenario painted above, some of the present day doctors are demanding protection from attacks by patients.
+The latest victim is Dr Balaji Jegannathan, an oncologist at the Kalaignar Centenary Super Speciality Hospital in Chennai, who was stabbed on his neck, head and chest in the government-run hospital on November 13, 2024.

 While rendering humanitarian service, doctors sacrifice quite a bit of their personal life.
 They risked their own lives in saving the lives of the people during the COVID pandemic.
 The reverence for a doctor is more than for anyone in any other profession as she or he cares for the sick round the clock without demanding returns -- a selfless service.